Friday, 9 August 2024

 I have written several articles about David Patrick Harry who goes by the name Church of the Eternal Logos and, as long as he continues to say dumb things, I will continue to do so.
 In a recent livestream comparing The Church of Christ with The Orthodox Church David got into a discussion about Sola Scriptura.
 David actually says Christians in the first century did not have a Bible.

 1:49:20 Was Sola Scriptura present in the Old Testament?
-Was Sola Scripture present in the first century?
+Was Sola Scriptura present in the first century?
 So, right, like that's a fundamental problem for them.
 So, they're first century Christians basing their faith on scripture.
 Did first century Christians have a Bible to use?
 No. No. Absolutely not.
 So, so what, what role did scripture in the Bible have for first century Christians?
 Well, it was tradition.
 The Apostles, they knew what the teachings were, they knew which Epistles, they knew which Gospels, you know, out of all the Gnostic Gospels that began to emerge in the second century.
 First, the Gospel of Thomas, Gospel of Judas, Gospel of Mary, Gospel of Peter.
 You know, it's the tradition, it's the church, it's the hierarchy that which protected it from all this fallible nonsense.

 That David could say something so dumb is mind boggling.
 Does he not know what the Septuagint is?
 It's the Bible of the first century Christians!
 Jesus stood up in the Synagogue and read from it Himself.
 Jesus is always referring to the Septuagint when he speaks of Himself and His mission.
 The Apostle Paul also cites copiously from the Septuagint in his letters.